10 Tips To Pay Off Your Retirement Debt

 Another reason why making a budget is so important is that it will give you an overview of where you spend your money the most.
 Review each expense category to see where you can trim costs.

-For example, if you dine out twice a week and your average bill is $40 each time, you’re spending just over $320 each month.
-If you were to pay $320 extra towards your credit cards, you’d be able to bring down the balance much faster.
+If you dine out twice a week and your average bill is $40 each time, you’re spending just over $320 each month.
+Thus, if you were to pay $320 extra towards your credit cards, you’d be able to bring down the balance much faster.

 3. Find a Way To Earn an Extra Income

-For example, you may be able to start a small consulting business from home, using the work experience you gained throughout your career before you retired, to bring in extra cash.
+You may also be able to start a small consulting business from home.
+Capitalize on the work experience you gained throughout your career before you retired, to bring in extra cash.

 4. Downsize